ssh-mitm/ssh-mitm/README.md

 For a full login on the remote server agent forwarding is still required.
 When no agent was forwarded, SSH-MITM can redirect the connection to a honeypot.

     ssh-mitm server --fallback-host username:password@hostname:port

+## Spoofing of FIDO2 Tokens (2 factor authentication)

+SSH-MITM is able to spoof FIDO2 Tokens which can be used for 2 factor authentication.

+The attack is called trivial authentication and can be enabled with the command line argument `--enable-trivial-auth`.

+  ssh-mitm server --enable-trivial-auth

+Using the trivial authentication attack does not break password authentication, because the attack is only performed when a publickey login is possible.

 ## Contributing